Haruj

-Volcanic activity in Haruj commenced about 6 million years ago and continued into the late Pleistocene.
-There are a number of individual lava flow generations that were emplaced in the Haruj volcanic field, the most recent ones in the Holocene 2,310 ± 810 years ago.
+Volcanic activity in Haruj began about 6 million years ago and continued into the late Pleistocene.
+A number of individual lava flow generations were emplaced in the Haruj volcanic field, the most recent ones in the Holocene 2,310 ± 810 years ago.
 There are reports of solfataric activity.

 Geography and geomorphology

 Haruj lies in central Libya and its highest summit is Garet es Sebaa, 1200 m above sea level.
-It was first identified as volcanic in 1797 and had a reputation for being difficult to access owing to its remoteness and the hostile terrain and was thus avoided by explorers.
+It was first identified as volcanic in 1797 and had a reputation for being challenging to access owing to its remoteness and the hostile terrain and was thus avoided by explorers.
 The town of Al-Foqaha is located 15 km northwest of the margin of Haruj, and oil fields can be found north of the field.

 The field is a low-relief expanse of volcanic rocks occasionally interrupted by volcanic cones which covers an area of 42000 km2-45000 km2, making it the largest of the basaltic volcanic fields of Northern Africa.
 Its eruption products reach a thickness of 300 to 400 m in the central sector in the form of stacked lava flows, the total volume of volcanic rocks has been estimated to be about 5000 km3.
 The Al Haruj al Aswad ("Black mountain") field in the northern part of Haruj and Al Haruj al Abyad ("White mountain") south are considered to be subdivisions of the main Haruj volcanic field with Aswad covering a much larger surface than Abyad, or even two separate volcanoes that started overlapping each other during the Pliocene.

 Older lava flows have been completely flattened by erosion, while more recent ones still display fresh surface structures and some of the recent flows flowed out of the mountains into the surrounding landscapes.
 Surface features include both aa lava traits and pahoehoe lava traits, and there are lava channels, skylights and tumuli.
 The volcanic rocks are usually not very thick, their thickness decreasing from 145 m in the central sector to only a few metres at the margins, and thus the underlying sedimentary rocks often crop out between lava flows.